hyperledger/fabric/docs/source/glossary.rst

 Instantiate
 -----------

 The process of starting and initializing a chaincode application on a specific channel.
 After instantiation, peers that have the chaincode installed can accept chaincode invocations.
+This method was used in the previous version of the chaincode lifecycle.
+For the current procedure used to start a chaincode on a channel in the new Fabric chaincode lifecycle introduced as an Alpha feature in Fabric v2.0, see Chaincode-definition_.

 .. _Invoke: